robinpipirs/Canbus-sniffer-arduino-client/README.md

 # canbus-sniffer-arduino-to-serial

-This arduino program translates incoming canbus to serial string.
+This Arduino program translates incoming canbus to serial string.
 Which the Java client can read.
 You install this as any other Arduino examples. canbus-sniffer-arduino-to-serial.ino is the file to run.
-Once the Arduino is flashed you can run it with Usb or serial cable with Java software.
+Once the Arduino is flashed you can run it with Usb or serial cable with the Java client software.

 ```c++
    Serial.print("T: ");